 The best way to see a clog is to, well, actually see it.
 We have specialized cameras that we place on lines to go into the line and identify the problem before digging things up.
 Depending on the type of clog, there may be a way to clear it without opening up the line.

 For service in the Bay Area, turn to the experts at ABC

 At ABC Cooling, Heating & Plumbing, we know our way around sewer lines and the problems homeowners face.
-Our experienced, expert plumbers are plumbing repair experts, and we offer emergency service in much of the Bay Area, including Hayward, San Jose, and Oakland.
+Our experienced, expert plumbers are plumbing repair experts, and we offer emergency service in much of the Bay Area, including Hayward and the East Bay.